 This guide will help you to understand the new theme and its functionalities.

 Multivendor Marketplace App is an ultimate tool to convert your store into a fully-functioning marketplace.
-Here, multiple sellers get registered who can sell their products locally or globally and admin can charge a commission on each seller’s earning.
+Here, multiple sellers can register who can sell their products locally or globally and admin can charge a commission on each seller’s earning.

 Firstly, let’s see how to install the Multivendor App on the Shopify Store.